Ecology & Ice stupa course (2022)

 - A degree in natural sciences, liberal arts, and engineering are useful for those who want to pursue a career either as a researcher or as a professional.

 - Total duration: 6 months, including the Losar break.

 - Ecology and Ice Stupa Course includes 2 areas: theoretical and practical exposure to the environment, ecology, and the art of glacier grafting.

-- First three weeks of knowledge transfer, followed by an on-field internship till the end of April.
+- First three weeks of knowledge transfer, followed by an on-field internship till the end.

 The structure is designed in such a way that it is in sync with HIAL’s Ecology and Ice stupa department and its operations stretched over the winter.

 Since it is an internship-based course, the interns become a part of our live projects.
 Hence there is no course fee.
 HIAL will pay a monthly stipend of Rs 7000/- for the duration of the course.

 Course mentor: Gitanjali